 GFG Increases Previously Announced Private Placement Financing

 SASKATOON, Saskatchewan, Oct.
-05, 2022 (GLOBE NEWSWIRE) -- GFG Resources Inc. (TSX-V: GFG) (OTCQB: GFGSF) (“GFG” or the “Company”) announces that due to investor demand it has increased the size of its previously announced private placement financing (the “Offering”) (see news release dated August 30, 2022) to an aggregate total of up to C$2.06 million.
-As part of the current Offering, the Company is pleased to announce that its strategic investor, Alamos Gold Inc. (TSX: AGI; NYSE: AGI) (“Alamos”), has committed to participate in the Offering on a pro-rata basis.
+05, 2022 (GLOBE NEWSWIRE) -- GFG Resources Inc. GFG GFGSF ("GFG" or the "Company") announces that due to investor demand it has increased the size of its previously announced private placement financing (the "Offering") (see news release dated August 30, 2022) to an aggregate total of up to C$2.06 million.
+As part of the current Offering, the Company is pleased to announce that its strategic investor, Alamos Gold Inc. AGIAGI ("Alamos"), has committed to participate in the Offering on a pro-rata basis.

 The Offering will consist of any combination of (i) units of the Company ("Units") at a price of C$0.11 per Unit; (ii) common shares of the Company that will qualify as "flow-through shares" for the purposes of the Income Tax Act (Canada) ("FT Shares") at a price of C$0.13 per FT Share; and (iii) premium units of the Company ("Premium Units") at a price of C$0.1573 per Premium Unit, subject to maximum aggregate gross proceeds of up to C$2.06 million.
 Each Unit shall consist of one common share of the Company (which shall not be a "flow-through share") and one-half of one share purchase warrant, with each whole share purchase warrant (a "Warrant") entitling the holder thereof to acquire one additional common share of the Company (which shall not be a "flow-through share") at an exercise price of C$0.17 for a period of 24 months from the date of issuance.
 Each Premium Unit shall consist of one FT Share (a "Premium FT Share") and one-half of one Warrant.